joanalawer/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute: Script that adds execute permission to the owner of the file hello.

 6-multiple_permissions: A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+7-everybodyt: A script that adds execution permission to the owner, the group owner, and the other users to the file hello.